fkenghagho/RobotVQA/README.md

    We make use of the following Frameworks:

-- **Unreal Engine and UnrealCV:** to partially build the visual datasets for the object description module
+- **PythonLibs, Unreal Engine and UnrealCV:** to build the dataset
-- **LabelMe:** to build the dataset for the relational network.
-- **TensorFlow and Caffe:** to build the deep convo-neural and relational networks, train them and make inferences
+- **PythonLibs, TensorFlow and Caffe:** to build the deep convo-neural and relational networks, train them and make inferences